ircv3/ircv3-specifications/extensions/reg-core-3.3.md

 A `REG CREATE` command consists of the following format:

     REG CREATE <accountname> [callback_namespace:]<callback> [cred_type] :<credential>

+The `accountname` field specifies the account name the client wishes to register.
+If the account name is `*`, it indicates that the client wishes to register with their current nickname as this field.

 The `credential` field specifies a credential of `cred_type`.
 If there is no specified credential, then the `credential` field MUST be `*`.
 A passphrase type `credential` MAY have spaces in it.
 New credential